Bassam Mallick

 Translating the principles into how your kitchen runs.

 Breakfasts lean on soluble fibre.
 Oats upma.
 Vegetable poha with peanuts.
 Ragi dosa with sambar.
 Besan chilla with fruit.
 Two eggs with sautéed vegetables and one chapati.
-The principle: a fibre base, some protein, real fat (a teaspoon of ghee or olive oil), no sugar bomb on top.
+The principle: a fibre base, some protein, real fat, no sugar bomb on top.

 Lunches lean on dal and sabzi.
 One serving of dal — moong, masoor, toor, chana, rajma, rotating.
 A generous sabzi.
 One chapati or a small bowl of rice or millet, not both in large quantities.
 Curd.
 If non-veg, grilled or curry fish or chicken twice a week.